Tax protester in 2007 armed standoff to remain in prison

 CONCORD, N.H.
 (AP) — A New Hampshire man will face more time in prison, a judge decided Tuesday in a case resulting from a monthslong armed standoff with U.S. marshals in 2007 over a tax evasion conviction that led to the discovery of explosives and booby traps on his property.

-The judge said Edward Brown, who was being resentenced, should go back to prison for about 17 additional years.
+A judge resentenced Edward Brown to 25 years in prison on charges resulting from the standoff.
+Brown has already served 13 years, five for the tax conviction, followed by eight from the standoff, resulting in about 17 additional years in prison.

 “It’s a death sentence, is what it is,” Brown, 78, said to a friend as he was led away in handcuffs.
+His lawyer filed a notice of appeal.

 Brown was originally sentenced to 37 years in prison after the standoff at his fortress-like home in Plainfield, New Hampshire.
 His wife, Elaine Brown, received a 35-year sentence.
 A judge decided in January she could be released after serving over 12 years.
 She is seeking a divorce.